ayesha-spec-dev/Heatstroke-Pakistan/README.md

 Upload or place the **Master Merged Dataset Excel file** where the notebook's data-loading section expects it.

-This is the raw consolidated dataset used as the starting point for the HeatShield Pakistan analysis.
+This file is the raw consolidated dataset used as the starting point for the HeatShield Pakistan workflow.

-#### 2. Run the EDA notebook
+#### 2. Run the EDA Notebook

 Run the cells in: